Chris-Delcuse/TI-Basic_OS-v3.10/SECURITY.md

 # Security Policy

-I am committed here, to providing sources, that will not cause difficulties to the uprightness user or hardware.
+I am committed here, to providing sources, that will cause no damage to the uprightness user or hardware.

 For obvious community safety reasons, you will not find any .89x, .92x, or .V2x files.